-LORMs are specialists in dealing with operational risk directly in the businesses and assisting line managers in respect of operational risks.
-The function of LORMs is cumulative, as they also act as business continuity coordinators, compliance coordinators and information risk coordinators.
-Meetings of LORMs are organised by the RSMD and are held every quarter for training and exchange of information.
+LORMs are first line support for business managers in respect of operational risks.
+LORMs also act as business continuity coordinators, compliance coordinators and information risk coordinators.
+Beside frequent contacts, regular meetings of LORMs are organised by the ORMD every quarter for training and exchange of information.